nonflow/class/README.md

 python runner.py
 ```

-Make sure you have the `.env`, `commands.yaml`, and `private.yaml` files in the correct locations as specified in your `.env` file.
+Make sure you have the `.env`, `commands.yaml`, and `.private` files in the correct locations as specified in your `.env` file.

 ## Using Real Credentials

 To use the runner with real credentials:

-1. Open the `private.yaml` file.
+1. Open the `.private` file.
 2. Replace the placeholder values with your actual API keys, tokens, and other credentials.
-3. In the `commands.yaml` file, use the appropriate account aliases that you've defined in `private.yaml`.
+3. In the `commands.yaml` file, use the appropriate account aliases that you've defined in `.private`.
 4. Save both files.
 5. Run the runner as described in the Usage section.

-**IMPORTANT**: Never commit your `private.yaml` file with real credentials to version control.
+**IMPORTANT**: Never commit your `.private` file with real credentials to version control.
 Add it to your `.gitignore` file to prevent accidental commits.

 ## Starting Projects and Running Tests